TIPPERARY NEW YEAR’S NENAGH – Amharc Éireann: Eagrán 32

-The judges took to the course on horseback to survey the long and extensive course, the hare was released and the hounds were soon in pursuit.
-There were 6 competitions in total, and with business booming for the bookies and prizes ranged from £20 to £60 – as the announcer observed – it wasn’t just the greyhounds that had a “thirst for blood”.
+New Year’s Day, 1960, and the annual greyhound coursing contest was underway in Nenagh.
+All bets were off as the crowd gathered and the competition began.
+The judges took to the course on horseback to survey the long and extensive track, the hare was released and the hounds were soon in pursuit.
+There were 6 competitions in total, and with business booming for the bookies and prizes ranging from £20 to £60, it wasn’t just the greyhounds that had a ‘thirst for blood’.

 Nowadays, in Ireland greyhounds wear a muzzle to protect the hare.
 However in many countries, due to animal cruelty laws, coursing has been banned completely.